-The Company did not launch any employee share option schemes.
+The companies of the Group did not launch any employee share option schemes.

-The Company has a self-reporting branch in Turkey which prepares its financial statements in accordance with Turkish law.
+The Parent has a self-reporting branch in Turkey which prepares its financial statements in accordance with Turkish law.
 The functional currency of the branch is EUR.
-The branch was established for the purpose of executing a turn-key contract for an upgrade of two steam generators at Yenikoy Power Plant, signed in November 2007 with Elektrik Uretim A.S. of Turkey, and any future contracts on that market.
+The branch was established for the purpose of executing a turn-key contract for an upgrade of two steam generators at the Yenikoy Power Plant, signed in November 2007 with Elektrik Uretim A.S. of Turkey, and any future contracts on that market.